rust-lang/book/src/ch03-04-comments.md

 // explain what’s going on.
 ```

-Comments can also be placed at the end of lines of code:
+Comments can also be placed at the end of lines containing code:

 Filename: src/main.rs